Updated on: 11/7/2019

 - Roller skaters

 Skateboards and roller skates are great fun, but they are not considered lawful vehicles.
-Since they operate at a speed that makes it difficult for motorists to spot and react to, they are not allowed on roads except when crossing thestreet.
-Anyone using a skateboard or roller skates on a sidewalk must use them with ordinary care, at a safe speed, and must yield the right of way to other pedestrians on that sidewalk.
+Since they operate at a speed that makes it difficult for motorists to spot and react to, they are not allowed on roads except when crossing the street.
+Skateboarders are considered pedestrians under Washington State law.